 PROCEDURE main( o_chr_errbuf OUT VARCHAR2, o_chr_retcode OUT VARCHAR, p_custom_parameter IN VARCHAR2);

-The main procedure has two out parameter and one custom in the parameter.
+The main procedure has two out parameters and one custom in the parameter.
 Two out parameters o_chr_errbuf, o_chr_retcode are mandatory and should be defined in the same sequence.
-You can return the status code to concurrent manager post completion of the program.
+You can return the status code to the concurrent manager post completion of the program.

-Typical usage of these parameter as shown below.
+Typical usage of this parameter is shown below.

 o_chr_errbuf := "Error while executing the program ' || SQLERRM o_chr_retcode = "2"

 Depending on retcode program’s end is normal, warning, or error.

 - 1 – Program completed in warning

 - 2 – Program completed in error

 This is the first step.
 You need to define an executable for the concurrent program.
 This actually maps executable file with executable AOL in Oracle Apps.
 Login to Oracle Applications and navigate to Application Developer -> Concurrent -> Executable.
 Define executable in Oracle Apps as shown below.